-How to use VLOOKUP in Google Sheets
+How to Use VLOOKUP in Google Sheets – Beginner-Friendly Guide

-How to use VLOOKUP in Google Sheets
+How to Use VLOOKUP in Google Sheets – Beginner-Friendly Guide

-How to use VLOOKUP in Google Sheets
+How to Use VLOOKUP in Google Sheets – Beginner-Friendly Guide

 This guide provides a step-by-step process to effectively use the VLOOKUP function in Google Sheets.
 The VLOOKUP function is used to search for specific information within a table.
 In this example, we will demonstrate how to find a person's salary using the VLOOKUP function.